-- Bonds include U.S. government and agency securities, state and agency municipal securities, city and county municipal securities, and corporate debt securities with a maturity of greater than one year at the time of purchase; - Cash equivalents include securities that have original maturity dates of three months or less from the date of acquisition.
-Cash equivalents also consist of the Company's share of a qualified cash pool sponsored and administered by UHS.
-The investment pool is recorded at cost or book/adjusted carrying value depending on the composition of the underlying securities.
+- Bonds include U.S. government and agency securities, state, and agency municipal securities, city and county municipal securities, and corporate debt securities with a maturity of greater than one year at the time of purchase; - Cash equivalents include securities that have original maturity dates of three months or less from the date of acquisition.
+Cash equivalents also consist of the Company's share of a qualified cash pool sponsored and administered by United HealthCare Services, Inc. The investment pool is recorded at cost or book/adjusted carrying value depending on the composition of the underlying securities.
 Interest income from the pool accrues daily to participating members based upon ownership percentage.
 Cash equivalents, excluding money-market funds, are reported at cost or book/adjusted carrying value depending on the nature of the underlying security, which approximates fair value.
-Money-market funds are reported at fair value or net asset value ("NAV") as a practical expedient; - Realized capital gains and losses on sales of investments are calculated based upon specific identification of the investments sold.
-These gains and losses are reported as net realized capital gains (losses) less capital gains tax (benefit) ("net realized capital gains (losses) less taxes in the financial statements;

-- The Company continually monitors the difference between amortized cost and estimated fair value of its investments.
+Money-market funds are reported at fair value or net asset value as a practical expedient; - Realized capital gains and losses on sales of investments are calculated based upon specific identification of the investments sold.
+These gains and losses are reported as net realized capital gains (losses) less capital gains tax ("net realized capital gains (losses)") less taxes in the financial statements.
+The Company has not recognized any realized capital gains or losses on sales of investments in 2023 or 2022; - The Company continually monitors the difference between amortized cost and estimated fair value of its investments.
 If any of the Company's investments experience a decline in value that the Company has determined is other-than-temporary, or if the Company has determined it will sell a security that is in an impaired status, the Company will record a realized loss in net realized capital gains (losses) less taxes in the financial statements.
 The new cost basis is not changed for subsequent recoveries in fair value.
-The prospective adjustment method is utilized for loan-backed securities for periods subsequent to the loss recognition (see Note 5).;
+The prospective adjustment method is utilized for loan-backed securities for periods subsequent to the loss recognition (see Note 5).